cloudcode/trainings-python/README.md

 # trainings-python
-Did this in Python, just for kicks.
+Did this in Python as well as VB, just for kicks.